Class: SC.Observable

 Will add an observes handler to this object for a given property path.

 In most cases, the path provided is relative to this object.
-However, if the path begins with a captial character then the path is considered relative to the window object.
+However, if the path begins with a capital character then the path is considered relative to the window object.

 Parameters: